fanf2/qp/notes-generic-leaves.md

 We need to find space for this second bitmap.

-In a 4-bit qp trie, we can steal 16 bits from the nybble offset, so the index word contains two 16 bit fields for bitmaps, and a 32 bit nybble offset.
+In a 4-bit qp trie, we can steal 16 bits from the nybble offset, so a 64 bit index word contains two 16 bit fields for bitmaps, and a 32 bit nybble offset.

-In a 5-bit qp trie, there isn't space in a 64 bit word for all three fields, but we have enough flexibility to use a packed array of 3x32 bit words.
+In a 5-bit qp trie, there isn't space in a 64 bit word for all three fields, so we have to spill into another word.

 With the old layout, a 6-bit qp trie was not an attractive option since it wastes a word per leaf, but that is no longer a problem with this new layout.

-To pack the branch array as effectively as possible, it might be helpful in some cases to split it into two or three separate arrays (of pointers, bitmaps, and offsets) so that smaller fields don't mess up the alignment requirements of larger fields.
-This can make it possible to save more space by limiting offsets to (say) 16 bits.
-However splitting the arrays is likely to make array indexing more expensive.
+The following table shows how branches can fit reasonably nicely on the two common word sizes and the three sensible nybble sizes.
+We want to keep a branch object to a whole number of words so an array of branches can be packed tightly.

+    nybble
+    size        word size       32          64

+    4 bit       pointer         32          64
+                offset          31+1        31+1
+                bitmaps         16 x 2      16 x 2

+                words           3           2

+    5 bit       pointer         32          64
+                offset          29+3        61+3
+                bitmaps         32 x 2      32 x 2

+                words           4           3

+    6 bit       pointer         32          64
+                offset          30+2        62+2
+                bitmaps         64 x 2      64 x 2

+                words           6           4

+It's possible to reduce the size of branches by reducing the size of the offset field (the pointer and bitmap sizes are fixed) but to get the benefit of smaller offsets we would need to reorganize the branch array into separate arrays so that small offsets can be packed tightly.
+However this is likely to make array indexing more expensive.

 Concatenated nodes